alanmmckay/HN-new_comment_highlight/README.md

 ![](images/file_picker_ff.png)

 Within the dashboard, select `Load Temporary Add-on` and select the zip file that was unpacked from the archive downloaded from `git`.
 It should be labeled something like `HN-nph-x.y.zip`.

+Note that using `Debug Add-ons` will require the extension to be reloaded everytime the browser is restarted.